dfyz/ctf-writeups/plaid-2021/sos/README.md

 Secure OCaml Sandbox
 ---

-Our objective in this challenge is to upload an arbitrary OCaml program that reads the flag from `/flag` and prints it to stdout.
+Our objective in this `pwn` challenge from [PlaidCTF 2021](https://ctftime.org/event/1199) is to upload an arbitrary OCaml program that reads the flag from `/flag` and prints it to stdout.
 That wouldn't be very interesting if it wasn't for the heavily restricted version of the standard library our program is sandboxed with:
 ```ocaml
 open struct